 You must secure placement in

 from Maynooth.
-In year 1 of the PME, you will spend two days per week in school from late August until late May (Thursdays and Fridays) and a three-week block placement in January.
-You will be university-based on Mondays, Tuesdays and Wednesdays.
+In PME1 you will spend two days per week (Thursdays and Fridays) in school from late August until late May.
+You will have a three-week block placement in January where you will spend five days per week in the school .
+The university based activities, lectures, tutorials and meetings take place from Monday to Wednesday each week and follow the university calendar.
 Further details on school placement are available in our

 School Placement Booklet

-Learning to be a teacher in the post-primary system involves experience both inside and outside the classroom.
-As part of the school placement, it is expected that you will teach some classes and also participate as fully as possible in the life of the school.
-As a student teacher, you are expected to co-operate in every reasonable way with the running of the school and to assist with school activities, provided that it does not interfere with your own classes or with your ability to be at Maynooth University for the full day on Mondays, Tuesdays and Wednesdays.
-You should not be included in the school’s timetable as if you were a qualified teacher.
-Rather it is expected that you should work with a co-operating teacher (or teachers) to teach some of the classes normally assigned to them.
+Learning to be a teacher in the post-primary system involves gaining classroom experience but is not confined to that.
+You are also expected to participate as fully as possible in the life of the school while on placement.
+As a student teacher, you are expected to co-operate in every reasonable way with the running of the school and to assist with school activities, provided that it does not interfere with your own university-based classes or with your ability to participate fully in the university component of the programme.
+You must not be included in the school’s timetable on university days or be allocated classes as if you were a qualified teacher.
+It is expected that you work in tandem with co-operating teachers and replace them for classes that have been assigned to their timetable.

 Securing a school placement can be a challenging process for some student teachers, so please start as early as possible and use any professional or personal contacts you may have.
 Many schools make decisions relating to school placement during the summer and some school placements are not finalised until the start of the new school year.
-Please note that schools generally close for holidays during July and August so we recommend that you securing your school placement before the end of June.
+Please note that schools generally close fully from late June to early or mid-August.
+We recommend you aim to secure your school placement before the end of June.

 It is recommended that you strategically target a small number of schools for your school placement.
-Applications should be personalised (e.g., use the name of the principal) and show evidence that you have some familiarity with the school context.
+Applications should be personalised (e.g., use the name of the principal) and show evidence that you have some familiarity with the school context (start by visiting the school website).
 When contacting a school by telephone, email, letter or in person, you should:

 - Indicate that you are an intending student on the PME programme at Maynooth University